caffreb/JCPapers/Longshot.md

  - Median read lengths were 3587bp (NA12878) and 7235bp (NA24385)
  - N50 of 217.4kb (NA12878 Longshot) and 299.9kb (NA24385 Longshot 30x)
  - Switch error rates of 0.05% (NA12878) and 0.04% (NA24385)
+ - Haplotype assigned reads had a median length of 4.3kb vs 2.6kb of those which were unassigned. i.e. longer reads are better.

+### SNV calling using Oxford Nanopore reads
+ - ONT reads are claimed as higher than PacBio
+ - Context specific errors in ONT
+ - Longshot had better F1 score than Nanopolish and much quicker.

+### Analysis of SNV calls in repetitive regions
+ - 55% more SNVs were called using SMS reads over Illumina.
+(Seg dup >95% similarity)
+ - 90.3% of bases in segmentally duplicated (>95% similarity) regions were mapped in 45x Pacbio.
+ - 4 fold greater SNV calling in segmental duplication regions with >99% similarity
+ - Ts/Tv ratio is calculated as 1.9 via long reads and 1.5 with Illumina, expected to be 2.0-2.1 genome wide
+ - Mendelian consistency of SNV calls, better in long reads.
+Many discordant calls clustered in contiguous blocks suggesting mismatched reads or Structural variation in the trio which has not been accurately resolved.
+ - Platinum Genomes small variant set has a lot of regions which are not in GIAB.
+Outside the GIAB regions the concordance of calls dropped from 95.2% to 79.6%.
+Suggesting that the GIAB regions are great to have but are only a snapshot.

 ## Discussion
+ - Li et al. claimed that Pacbio is good for assembly at base pair level but not yet accurate enough to call heterozygotes in diploid mammalian genomes.
+ - They claim that SNVs can be called using long reads via allelotyping and haplotype-informed genotyping
+ - SNVs can be called in segmental duplication regions but is still a problem in regions with extremely high similarity between the duplications.
+ - SMS read mappers with specific optimizations for seg dup regions could help.
+ - The GIAB and Platinum genomes datasets may represent regions which have a bias towards short reads since these projects were started with short reads in mind and don't include many seg dup regions.
+Thus, Longshot could be even better.
+ - Recent paper identifies 5900 SNVs that are absent in the GIAB call sets.
+ - Most false positives by Longshot occur in regions with mis-called indels.
+ - Using haplotype separated reads could improve calling with Longshot
+ -

 ### Definitions